lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

     ATQueue view on LOVE with the ScriptQueue paused, indicating the "resume" button.

-In some cases, the a Script might fail because one or more components involved in its execution went to ``FAULT``.
+In some cases, a Script might fail because one or more components involved in its execution went to ``FAULT``.
 This happens, for instance, when the ATMCS goes to ``FAULT`` due to motor slippage, which also causes the ATPtg to go to ``FAULT``.
 When recovering issues like this with the Scheduler running, it is import to recover the CSCs before resuming the ScriptQueue.